Keyfactor/iis-orchestrator/README.md

 1. Delete existing IIS stores.
 Delete the IISBin store type.
 Create the new IISU store type.
 Recreate the IIS stores using the new IISU store type.
 1. Convert existing IISBin certificate stores to IISU certificate stores.
 There is not currently a way to do this via the Keyfactor API, so direct updates to the underlying Keyfactor SQL database is required.
 A SQL script (IIS-Conversion.sql) is available in the repository to do this.
 Hosted customers, which do not have access to the underlying database, will need to work Keyfactor support to run the conversion.
 On-premises customers can run the script themselves, but are strongly encouraged to ensure that a SQL backup is taken prior running the script (and also be confident that they have a tested database restoration process.)

-**Note: There is an additional certificate store type of “IIS” that ships with the Keyfactor platform.
+**Note: There is an additional (and deprecated) certificate store type of “IIS” that ships with the Keyfactor platform.
 Migration of certificate stores from the “IIS” type to either the “IISBin” or “IISU” types is not currently supported.**

 ## Creating New Certificate Store Types
 Currently this orchestrator handles two extensions: IISU for IIS servers with bound certificates and WinCert for general Windows Certificates.
 Below describes how each of these certificate store types are created and configured.